Robert Riordan, JD, PsyD

 Attorney, Clinical Psychologist

 I have an atypical background for a clinical psychologist.
 After I graduated from Trinity, I received my J.D. from NYU School of Law.
 I practiced securities law for ten years in New York, London and Rome; and, my transactional practice focused mainly on initial public offerings.
 It was during that time that I learned a great deal about myself and my true interests.
 I was “successful” but I felt disconnected from my life.
 After a successful stint in therapy, I emerged with a new sense of direction.
 It was at that time that I decided to pursue a doctorate in clinical psychology.
-I was fortunate enough to study at Rutgers, which is considered one of the leading programs in the country.
+I was fortunate enough to study at Rutgers, which is considered one of the leading clinical psychology programs in the country.

 I completed my internship and post-doctoral fellowship at the University of Pennsylvania Health Systems, where I eventually became the Assistant Director of the Behavioral Health Clinic.
 During this time, I also gained experience in psycho-oncology, as I worked with UPenn patients with late stage cancer.
-I received additional training in the psychiatric emergency room at Bellevue Hospital in NYC.
+I received addition training in the psychiatric emergency room at Bellevue Hospital in NYC.

 WHO I WORK WITH